Air Show

 Golden Knights

-Returning to Battle Creek for the first time over 25 years is the United States Army Golden Knights.
+The United States Army Golden Knights are returning to Battle Creek!
 The team will showcase the airborne techniques and professionalism of the United States Army in a skydiving and parachute show that you won’t soon forget.

 What started in 1959 as a small team competing against the former Soviet Union’s skydivers is now an international icon representing the Army’s success.
 The Golden Knights have earned over 3,800 medals in competition while also achieving 348 world records in the process.